 While the information from BIM can help with planning all aspects of a project, access to the modelling itself is normally the preserve of those higher up the chain of command on a job.

-CEO Brendan O’Riordan explains: “In the industry at the moment, many people are talking about BIM and how they see this as the solution to digitizing construction.
+Zutec Vice President of Solution Sales, Daniel Da Silva explains: “In the industry at the moment, many people are talking about BIM and how they see this as the solution to digitising construction.
 I think it is not the solution, it is a part of the solution.
 The problem with using BIM [in isolation] is that everything is based around email, and people having access to good computers that can display 3D models.

 “The reality of construction now is most people don’t have access to all that.
 Many people who work on construction sites, they don’t even have company email.
 So my view of the industry is that you will have BIM up on the top level, the executive level” – the point being that while BIM is a crucial part of the kit, it must be used in tandem with other mobile apps which are accessible by the people lower down the chain of command.